What do we do?

 Helping Children to Love New Foods (and Talk About Them Too).

-TastEd offers a system of fun sensory food lessons based on the Sapere method, which has been used with great success in many European counties for decades.
+TastEd offers a system of fun sensory food lessons based on the Sapere method, which has been used with great success in many European countries for decades.
 In Sapere lessons – which have been tried and tested in Sweden, Finland, Norway and France, among other countries a child learns about food using all five senses.
 The basic idea is very simple.
 We bring fresh produce into the classroom and allow children to talk about what they see, smell, touch, hear and taste.

 TastEd came about after both Jason O’Rourke and Bee Wilson separately learned about the Sapere method.
 Bee researched Sapere in Finland for her 2016 book First Bite: How We Learn to Eat.
 Meanwhile, also in 2016, Jason participated in Sapere conference in Norway where he met educationalists from around the world and decided to start trialling the method at his school Washingborough Academy in Lincolnshire.
 Jason and his teachers have seen immediate and tangible benefits from the TastEd lessons, with children seeking out and enjoying a wider range of foods than before.
 Bee has also taught the method and has been startled and encouraged to see how quickly children will try new foods – from a slice of sour lemon to a purple carrot – when they see their friends in the classroom doing the same.

 Now, after a series of pilots at primary and secondary schools in Cambridge, as well as ongoing TastEd lessons at Washingborough Academy, we are in a position to offer TastEd teacher training and teaching materials.